 Rev. Morgan is a member of Hammond Street Congregational Church in Bangor and holds ministerial standing in the Katahdin Association.
 He has been active in the community serving: as past President of the Board of Directors of the Maine Christian Association (Wilson Center) at the University of Maine, Orono; former member of the Board of Directors of the Charlotte White Center in Dover-Foxcroft; a member of Pleasant River Lodge, #163 A.F. & A.M., and as a Disaster Spiritual Care volunteer for the American Red Cross.

 Rev. Morgan holds an Associate of Applied Science in Law Enforcement Technology from Southern Maine Vocational Technical Institute in South Portland, Maine; a Bachelor of Science in Liberal Arts from the University of the State of New York, Albany, New York; a Master of Theological Studies and a Master of Divinity (with honors) from Bangor Theological Seminary in Bangor, Maine.

 A native of York Beach, Maine, Rev. Morgan served in the United States Army as a Criminal Investigator (CID Special Agent) and worked as a Police Officer for the York Police Department before entering seminary.
 He is an amateur auctioneer and a fan of HGTV home-improvement shows.
-Together for twenty-three years, he shares his home in Glenburn with his husband, Mark Baker, and their two miniature Dachshunds, Zoe and Oscar.
+Together for twenty-four years, he shares his home in Glenburn with his husband, Mark Baker, and their miniature Dachshund, Oscar.

 To contact: E-mail email@example.com or call cell: 207-944-9469